jcvina/images/README.md

 		ERROR - id is not found in database
 			State: 400 BAD REQUEST
 			"No image with the provided id has been found, please provide a valid id."

+## Docker Build:
+### Image:
+        Go to project directory.
+        Run "docker build -t images:latest ." (whithout the quotes).

+### Container:
+        Run "docker run -it -d -p 5000:5000 images" (whithout the quotes).
+        See running containers: docker ps
+        Stop container: docker stop ContainerID
+        Start container: docker start ContainerID

+        To use the images app please refer to the top of the document.